Sajjadrahmanidabbagh/Weather-Forecast/README.md

 In addition, the code includes:
 a.
 5-Day Forecast: Added a function fetch_forecast to fetch and display the 5-day weather forecast.
 b.
-Remove Favorite Locations: Added the ability to remove locations from the favorites list.
+Remove Favorite Locations:Added the ability to remove locations from the favorites list.
 c.
 Dark Mode: Configured the GUI with a dark theme for better usability.